mhingston/keystone-cli/README.md

 You can add any OpenAI-compatible provider (Groq, Together AI, Perplexity, Local Ollama, etc.) by setting the `type` to `openai` and providing the `base_url` and `api_key_env`.

 ### GitHub Copilot Support

 Keystone supports using your GitHub Copilot subscription directly.
-To authenticate:
+To authenticate (using the GitHub Device Flow):

 ```bash
 keystone auth login
 ```

 Then, you can use Copilot in your configuration:

 ```yaml
 providers:
   copilot:
     type: copilot
     default_model: gpt-4o
 ```
-API keys are handled automatically after login.

-API keys should be stored in a `.env` file in your project root:
+Authentication tokens for Copilot are managed automatically after the initial login.
+For other providers, API keys should be stored in a `.env` file in your project root:
 - `OPENAI_API_KEY`
 - `ANTHROPIC_API_KEY`